Auto open/close files, preview, terminal

 You can automatically perform any of the following actions when a section is shown

-- Close all open tabs from the previous section.
+- Close all open panels from the previous section.

 - Open files.